petri-labs/mokita/networks/genesis-validators.md

 Note that your gentx will be rejected if you use an amount greater than what you have as liquid from the fairdrop.
 Recall only 20% of your fairdrop allocation is liquid at genesis.
-Also, note that Mokisis has a chain-mandated minimum commission rate of 5%.
+Also, note that Mokita has a chain-mandated minimum commission rate of 5%.

 If you would like to override the memo field, use the `--ip` and